sisoje/swiftdata/README.md

 We can not use any of the **MV** patterns because we dont have a view.
 In general we have have a model (struct) and a body (function).
 Model conforms to SwiftUI.View and body returns a SwiftUI.View.

 ### Apple killed the view
 SwiftUI.View has no properties of a view, no frame, no colors, no nothing.
 Its just a protocol.
-Apple never uses the term `viewModel` because they know there is no view, they just call it a `model`.
+Apple never uses the term `viewModel` because they know there is no view, they just use a term `model` instead.

 ### Business logic and values
 Model represents a state and then entire body **is** the business logic.
 SwiftUI.View is required to be a **value** type.
 Only from value types you can access environment.
 Thats why using observable **object** is breaking the basics of SwiftUI and you should not move business logic code into a class.